dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

 ^^^^^^^^^^^^^

-Modify the init function to initialize NewTool from its base class to set the self.app_name variable to name of the application.
+Modify the init function to initialize NewTool from its base class to set the self.app_name variable to the name of the application.
 If the application is a MET tool, then set self.app_path to the full path of the tool under **MET_BIN_DIR**.
 See the Basic Components :ref:`bc_init_function` section for more information::